Hard times

 AK-Präsident Erwin Zangerl

 Tyrol's AK boss Erwin Zangerl spoke of a "declaration of bankruptcy for the strategy of the Group management and for the Wattens site as a whole".
-"It is clear that, as feared, the commitments made by the Group management to the site were merely lip service, and the future of Swarovski in Wattens is uncertain."
+"It is clear that the commitment to the site made by the Group management was, as feared, merely lip service, and the future of Swarovski in Wattens is uncertain."

 Zangerl called on the Group management to finally speak plainly.
 After all, "the federal and state governments have repeatedly supported Swarovski for decades with a lot of taxpayers' money and helped it out of numerous crises."